 Do you want to increase your company’s credibility, grow awareness, and build its reputation?
 These are the vital foundations that all businesses are based on, and this is what an effective public relations strategy delivers.

-In this guide to PR I provide a step-by-step walkthrough on how to do your own PR to grow your business in 2021, including:
+In this guide to PR we provide a step-by-step walkthrough on how to do your own PR to grow your business in 2022, let’s get it started.

 So first off, before we start explaining how to do PR, let’s define what is PR.
 This question stumps a lot of people and often takes up whole chapters of overly technical explanations in PR for Beginners books.